TricksterGuy/pylc3-examples/README.md

 7) [lc3_calling_convention_basic] - This example demonstrates how pyLC3 handles testing subroutines using the lc3 calling convention described in the textbook.
 The test code shows a subroutine that takes a variable number of arguments and returns double the sum of the arguments.
 8) [lc3_calling_convention_extra] - This example shows how to test a subroutine that takes in something other than integers.
 Addresses to strings and arrays are passed into the function, and special methods are used to dump data at a specific address.
 9) [lc3_calling_convention_recursive] - This example shows how to test a subroutine that's recursive.
 More importantly how to test that subroutines are calling other subroutines correctly with the correct set of parameters.
+10) [subroutine_pass_by_regs] - This example shows how to test a subroutine using pass by registers rather than the lc3 calling convention.
+The example is a pass by registers version of the above example.

 [simple_add]: <simple_add>
 [simple_sum]: <simple_sum>